jplatte23/jplatte23/README.md

 ## Hey there 👋

-I'm Jason, a software engineer based in California.
+I'm Jason, a Game Dev based in California.

 I mostly work on gameplay + systems (Unity/C#), plus C++ fundamentals, and Roblox (Luau).